 LandWatch Position: Filed a Lawsuit

-Project Status: Approved by the Coastal Commision
+Project Status: In Litigation After Coastal Commision Approval

 - The current owner is Heritage Western Communities, Ltd.